mabel-dev/opteryx/README.md

 Opteryx is in beta.
 Beta means different things to different people, to us, being beta means:

-- Core functionality has test cases to ensure stability
+- Core functionality has good regression test coverage to help ensure stability
 - Some edge cases may have undetected bugs
 - Performance tuning may be incomplete
 - Changes are focused on feature completion, bugs, performance, reducing debt, and security